 After ZOOMA Texas being on hiatus for a couple years, it’s ZOOMA Texas is BACK ON at the Lost Pines Hyatt Resort and BETTER THAN EVER.
 To celebrate, I’m hosting a GIVEAWAY for a free race registration to any distance race (Half, Half Relay, 10k or 5k) in ZOOMA Texas on March 10th AND some (literally) supportive swag from a sponsor – winner’s choice of bra and undies from Knix Wear.
 Read on to get more deets.
 Continue reading →

-This post is sponsored by Now Foods.
-However, all content, opinions and enthusiasm are my own.
+This post and giveaway sponsored by Hamilton Beach.
+However, all opinions, ideas, recipes and enthusiasm remain my own.

 So, it was National Drink Fresh Squeezed Juice Day yesterday and I missed it.
 But, really ANY day is a great day to add a small glass or shooter of fresh fruit or veggie juice to your diet.
 Especially this time of year, flu and cold season, when the vitamins, minerals and other nutrients in certain juices, alone or in drink recipes, can help boost your immunity and overall well-being.
 And, oh YAY, I have a juicer giveaway for you.

 This post is sponsored by Farmhouse Delivery, I received products/services in return for my editorial consideration.

 There are a few no-fail ways to win my heart.
 Keep me company on a long run without complaining, agree that I need another pair of cowboy boots for my collection, or send me a massive box of locally-sourced, organic fruits, veggies and other fine foods so that I can save time creating healthy, nourishing meals to fuel my active lifestyle.